Marco Allen Chapman

-Marco Allen Chapman (September 4, 1971 – November 21, 2008) was a convicted murderer and the most recent person executed by the Commonwealth of Kentucky.
-He was executed on November 21, 2008 by lethal injection at the Kentucky State Penitentiary in Eddyville, Kentucky.
-Chapman was executed for a series of murders he committed on August 23, 2002, in Warsaw, Kentucky on Weldon Way, killing two children, Chelbi Sharon, 7, and Cody Sharon, 6, by stabbing after he had raped and stabbed their mother, Carolyn Marksberry, the city clerk of Warsaw at the time, over 15 times.
+Marco Allen Chapman (September 4, 1971 – November 21, 2008) was a convicted murderer and the last person executed by the Commonwealth of Kentucky.
+He was executed on November 21, 2008, by lethal injection at the Kentucky State Penitentiary in Eddyville, Kentucky.
+Chapman was executed for a series of murders he committed on August 23, 2002, in Warsaw, Kentucky, on Weldon Way, killing two children, Chelbi Sharon, 7, and Cody Sharon, 6, by stabbing after he had raped and stabbed their mother, Carolyn Marksberry, the city clerk of Warsaw at the time, over 15 times.
 10-year-old Courtney Sharon played dead after she had also been stabbed by Chapman several times, and escaped.

 Early life

-Marco Allen Chapman was a native of West Virginia.
-Chapman's parents were alcoholics.
-Chapman's father sexually abused him, and would often beat him until he went unconscious.
-Chapman's mother whacked him many times in the head with a skillet.
-Chapman was suicidal as a child, which is the reason he began abusing drugs.
+Marco Allen Chapman was born in West Virginia on September 4, 1971.
+Both of his parents were alcoholics.
+His father was sexually abusive and would often beat him until he was unconscious.
+His mother whacked him many times in the head with a skillet.
+Chapman was suicidal as a child and began abusing drugs as a result.
 Chapman suffered from depression, suffered from flashbacks and hallucinations, and, according to a court motion, showed symptoms of bipolar disorder.
 Chapman dropped out of school in the 8th grade.

 The federal government had convicted Chapman of a bank robbery in Texas.
 While serving his sentence at FCI Oakdale, in Oakdale, Chapman was known as "the kid".
 He held a job in the paint shop which paid him 19 cents an hour, and was a good worker.
 He was well liked by his peers in prison and for the most part abided by the rules and stayed out of trouble.
 Those who knew him in prison described him as a nice, responsible individual.

-Chapman worked in construction, and was a former soccer coach.
+Chapman previously worked in construction and as a soccer coach.

 Chapman's last known address was in Warsaw, but the Boone County Sheriff's Office said he had been staying at a home on Beaver Road in Boone County.